innsmyth/JRPG_DialogBox_Chat/README.md

 ### Version 3 Features
 1. multiple avatars at once with dynamic placement (have old avatars be in backgroud and lower opacity)
+2. Then add an animation to avatars within the container when they first appear